-Riga is the capital of Latvia and the largest city in the Baltic countries.
+Riga is the capital of Latvia and the largest city in the Baltic countries, there are many tours to do in Riga.
 Its old town is best known for Art Nouveau architecture and interesting neighborhoods to walk around.
 Depending on your interests, you can jump onto a hop-on-hop-off bus and take a tour around the most visited places, or take a ferry and have an hour-long boat trip in Daugava and the city channel.
 Food lovers will love Riga due to its wide variety of eating options.
 Check here for more things to do in Riga.

 Ventspils is the second largest port and a popular resort in Latvia.
 Being a relatively small town, Ventspils is known for its very well developed touristic infrastructure, clean beaches, and entertainment options.
 It is definitely recommended to stay here for one or two days and explore it more.